ddev/ddev/docs/users/performance.md

 **Firewall issues**: On Windows 10 you will likely run afoul of the Windows Defender Firewall, and it will be necessary to allow winnfsd to bypass it.
 If you're getting a timeout with no information after `ddev start`, try going to "Windows Defender Firewall" -> "Allow an app or feature through Windows Defender Firewall", "Change Settings", "Allow another app".
 Then choose C:\Program Files\ddev\winnfsd.exe, assuming that's where you installed winnfsd.

-Also see the debugging section below, and the special WIndows debugging section.
+Also see the debugging section below, and the special Windows debugging section.

 ### Debian/Ubuntu Linux NFS Setup